Exporting and importing an Web App Firewall profile

 This example restores the test_pr profile along with all bound objects (such as signatures, html error page, relaxation rules and so on) on the target NetScaler appliance.

 You can use the following CLI commands to access man pages for additional details.

-The configuration utility (GUI) is easier to use than the CLI.
+The GUI is easier to use than the CLI.
 The utility performs both archive and export operations when you click Export.
 Similarly it executes both import and restore when you click Import.
-The configuration utility can access the local file system of the computer from which you access the utility.
+The GUI can access the local file system of the computer from which you access the utility.
 You can export a copy of the archive and save it on your local computer.
 You can then import this copy directly in the target appliance without having to manually transfer the archive file from one appliance to the other(s).

-To export an application firewall profile by using the configuration utility
+To export an Web App Firewall profile by using the GUI:

-To import an application firewall profile by using the configuration utility
+To import an Web App Firewall profile by using the GUI:

 URL: You can choose to import an archive by specifying a URL.
 When this option is selected, you must provide an absolute path for the archived file in the URL input box.